-It is the department's policy to design and operate work zones which minimize the need for and the use of regulatory speed limit reductions (Executive Order E 1060.00).
+It is the department's policy to design highway work zones to operate at the existing regulatory speed limit.
+Certain work zone design or roadway conditions may require and justify a need for a regulatory speed limit reduction or advisory speed signing (Executive Order E 1060).